-Of course, I don't know if it definitively true, but I know that when I started introducing shaping to Wally, he dreamed very often.
-This would indicate he was in the deep, brain active phase of REM sleep.
-He also needed (not just wanted - outright needed) more sleep, likely to try to process what he's just learned.
+Of course, I don't know if it is definitively true, but I know that when I started introducing shaping to Wally, he dreamed very often.
+This would indicate he was in the deep, brain-active phase of REM sleep.
+He also needed (not just wanted—outright needed) more sleep, likely to try to process what he's just learned.
 Even now, he still sleeps or at least rests deeply not very long after a training session.

 Let Them Rest

 Of course, there will be times where you can't have latent learning as a possibility or hours of time to where they can rest between training or working sessions.
 Even then, let them rest when they can have that downtime.
 Give them some time to unwind and process their day and then wake them to play and have fun or to do another task.